Safety tips for driving in the snow and ice

 Pay attention to where any sensors are located on your car and make sure they’re clear.
 Snow, ice and dirt can obstruct cameras, blind spot detectors or other safety sensors and prevent them from working.

-3. Go Slow
+3. Go slow

 Take it easy when you’re driving in the snow.
 No amount of time saved is worth your safety and well-being.
 Plan for your trip to take more time and leave earlier.
 The road will be slippery and visibility may be poor.
 Not to mention, the other cars on the road are experiencing the same conditions.
 Keep at least double the distance from other vehicles than you normally would.
 This gives you plenty of time and space for you to slow down or stop.

-4. No Sudden Movements
+4. No sudden movements

 When driving on potentially slippery roads, you’ll want to avoid making sudden movements.
 Don’t jerk the steering wheel, as this can cause you to lose control quickly.